kailash-manasarovar/statement/docs/timeline/2024/march.md

 ### Changing card PIN numbers

-- I order a new bank card but I won't be able to use it until I get back to Denia in April.
+- I order a new bank card but I won't be able to use it until I get back to Dénia in April.
 - I decide to change the card PIN numbers on my bank cards in Madrid.
 - This process is extraordinarily difficult, it is as if I don't have the mental capacity to do a simple task like this.
 - It takes me three or four trips to the ATM machine at the banks to finally do it, a whole day in fact.